History of England: Political history and local government

 A Local Government Commission was wound up in 1966, and replaced with a Royal Commission (known as the Redcliffe-Maud commission).
 In 1969 it recommended a system of single-tier unitary authorities for the whole of England, apart from three metropolitan areas of Merseyside, Selnec (Greater Manchester) and West Midlands (Birmingham and the Black Country), which were to have both a metropolitan council and district councils.
 This report was accepted by the Labour Party government of the time despite considerable opposition, but the Conservative Party won the June 1970 general election, and on a manifesto that committed them to a two-tier structure.

-The reforms arising from the Local Government Act of 1972 resulted in the most uniform and simplified system of local government which has been used in England.
+The reforms arising from the Local Government Act 1972 resulted in the most uniform and simplified system of local government which has been used in England.
 They effectively wiped away everything that had gone before, and built an administrative system from scratch.
 All previous administrative districts—statutory counties, administrative counties, county boroughs, municipal boroughs, counties corporate, civil parishes—were abolished.

 The aim of the act was to establish a uniform two tier system across the country.
 Onto the blank canvas, new counties were created to cover the entire country; many of these were obviously based on the historic counties, but there were some major changes, especially in the north.

 This uniform two-tier system lasted only 12 years.
 In 1986, the metropolitan county councils and Greater London were abolished.
 This restored autonomy (in effect the old county borough status) to the metropolitan and London boroughs.
 The Local Government Act (1992) established a commission (Local Government Commission for England) to examine the issues, and make recommendations on where unitary authorities should be established.
 It was considered too expensive to make the system entirely unitary, and also there would doubtlessly be cases where the two-tier system functioned well.
 The commission recommended that many counties be moved to completely unitary systems; that some cities become unitary authorities, but that the remainder of their parent counties remain two-tier; and that in some counties the status quo should remain.